| Title: | Recursive Partitioning for Structural Equation Models |

 Missing value treatment.
 Default is ignore |

-use.maxlm |
+use.maxlr |

-Use MaxLR statistic for split point selection (as proposed by Arnold et al., 2021) |
+Boolean.
+Use MaxLR statistic for split point selection (as proposed by Arnold et al., 2021).
+This corrects the bias in the LR statistics incurred by testing multiple split points within one variable. |

 strucchange.from |